Kipok/expline/README.md

 ## Installation

-Clone the respository and from the base direcroty run
+Clone the respository and from the base directory run

     $ pip install .